Mental Health Commission

 Commissioning Maturity Action Plan

-CMAP ensures co-design, cultural responsiveness and the voices of those with lived and living experience are embedded into every stage of the commissioning cycle – from service design and procurement to monitoring and reporting.
-By working collaboratively with individuals, families, communities, and sector partners, we aim to deliver person-centred, sustainable services that respond to real community needs.
+The CMAP helps ensure co-design, cultural responsiveness and the voices of those with lived and living experience are embedded into every stage of the commissioning cycle – from service design and procurement to monitoring and reporting.
+By working collaboratively with individuals, families, communities, and sector partners, we aim to deliver person-centred, sustainable services that respond to community needs.

-Aligned with the WA State Commissioning Strategy, CMAP represents a shift towards holistic, community-driven commissioning that achieves better outcomes for all Western Australians.
+Aligned with the WA State Commissioning Strategy for Community Services, the CMAP represents a shift towards holistic, community-driven commissioning that achieves better outcomes for all Western Australians.

 Next Steps